MicrosoftDocs/win32/desktop-src/Debug/system-error-codes--4000-5999-.md

-Can not cancel the requested operation as it has already been completed.
+Cannot cancel the requested operation as it has already been completed.

 </dt> </dl> </dd> <dt>